About the Journal

 Briefly, all submissions are sent out for blind review by one of our associate editors or directly by the editor, depending on the subject area of the reported research.
 After at least two external peers have returned the manuscript with reviews, the associate editor will analyze the reviews and send a recommendation to the editor.
 All final decisions are made by the editor-in-chief.

-CM is published on a quarterly basis, at the end of March, June, September, and December.
+CM is published on a rolling basis, and manuscripts are available as articles immediately upon publication, which is done soon after editing is completed.
 Special issues may be published upon request of recognized scientific institutions or organizations and after acceptance by the editorial board.

 Writing style and format